avinashbabudonthu/java/java/architect/notes.md

 * architect has no specific responsibilities that differ from any software developers.
 He just has more authority and influence

 ## Application architect
-* pplication architect has responsibility for an application.
+* Application architect has responsibility for an application.
 If you work for a software company, this may be a product line.
 It might also be some kind of internal software
 * you have a team of software developers that works on some application and then an application architect who works closely with them

 ## Solutions architect